Introductory Content Private Credit

 Short on time?

-Managing Director and Head of Private Credit Nayef Perry highlights why private credit may be a good option for investors who are looking to preserve capital or generate regular income.
+Head of Direct Credit Nayef Perry highlights why private credit may be a good option for investors who are looking to preserve capital or generate regular income.

 Then, go deeper with our Introduction to Private Credit below.